nsobczak/Space-Cat-Hotel/README.md

 # README

-**Goal**: attract as much tourists as possible down to earth.
+**Goal**: You are a space cat who runs an interplanetary hotel company and wants to attract as many tourists as possible down to earth.

-- you are a space cat
-- you run an interplanetary hotel company
+**How to** build and manage:
-- you must recruit space cat employees (worker: harvester or engineer)
+- You must recruit fellow space cat employees (worker are either harvester or engineer)
-- harvester can gather resources
+- Harvester can gather resources (oxygen and raw materials)
-- engineers can construct building that can answer extraterrestrial needs of clients
-- when clients arrive you must move them to their room: assign a room and they move to it if it answers its needs and if it's empty, otherwise client keeps on waiting, and leaving if it's too long.
+- Engineers can construct facilities and work in hotels
+- Facilities are either mine to collect resources or hotel to answer clients' needs
+- Clients needs are displayed at the left hand corner.
+You must prepare the correct hotel with the right number of free rooms that are managed by the correct number of engineers.
+- An engineer can manage 2 room.
+So if a client needs 3 rooms, it will need at least 2 engineers in the hotel.
+- If there are already 2 engineers in the hotel, 3 rooms occupied and 1 free room, you need to construct 2 more rooms and recruit 1 extra engineer in that hotel.
+- If client keeps on waiting for too long it will leave.
-- if client are satisfied with your company they might come down to earth
+- if client are satisfied with your company they might come down to Earth, your mother planet.

 ## Resources